Goal Achievement Case Studies In Life Coaching

 Fireworks celebrating goal achievement

-Jack, a successful lawyer, came to a Goals Clinic I was facilitating.
+Jack, a successful lawyer, came to my group goals clinic.

-When I asked the participants to share their achieved goals, Jack gloomily said he couldn’t think of any goals he had achieved.
+When I asked the participants to share the goals they had already achieved, Jack gloomily said he couldn’t think of any.

-I knew he must have a law degree, so in the break I asked him if he had every really acknowledged achieving this degree and all the hard work it took.
+I knew he must have a law degree, so in the break I asked him if he had ever really acknowledged achieving the goal of getting his law degree and all the hard work it took.

 Jack told me that he had studied long and hard at university with the goal to get his law degree first time around.

-Rather he immediately put all his energy into finding a position within a law firm and being a success at it.
-He did well but never felt particularly successful.
+Rather he immediately moved on and put all his energy into finding a position within a law firm and being a successful attorney.
+He was acknowledged as being a talented lawyer but never felt particularly successful.

 Coaching Breakthrough: Jack realised it was time to celebrate